-Courtesy Transportation is Buick's way of extending the Premium Service you've come to expect from Buick and its 3,000 dealers.
-Please review the Courtesy Transportation glove box card contained in your vehicle, or consult your Buick dealer for details.
+Courtesy Transportation is Buick's way of extending the Premium Service you've come to expect from Buick and its over 2,800 dealers.
+Please review the Courtesy Transportation glove box card contained in your vehicle or consult your Buick dealer for details.
+Because of uncertain availability, it is frequently not possible to provide customers with the same model loaner vehicle (including optional equipment) as the vehicle the customer owns or leases and has brought in for warranty repair.
+If a loaner vehicle is required, please consult your dealership for complete program details and loaner car availability in your area.